The Best Wireless Monitors (and Accessories) – November 2019

 - Doesn't work with Mac

-Instead of recommending another wireless monitor, we actually found the runner-up here to be Microsoft’s newest version of their own Wireless Display Adapter, which has been around in some form for a few years and continues to be a popular choice in offices and living rooms alike.
-The product is most certainly designed with office use in mind, with the product description mentioning the ability to modernize your meetings by using the product to display all sorts of Office documents and presentations on the big screen with the help of the Wireless Display Adapter.
-Now in its second iteration, the Microsoft Wireless Display Adapter is one of the cheapest ways to add wireless tech to your existing monitor, but as always, the same question we’ve come to understand still exists: is it truly worth buying into, or are you better off sticking with your HDMI cable?
+Unfortunately, your choices for wireless monitors are few and far between, so instead, we suggest picking up the newest version of Microsoft’s Wireless Display Adapter.
+This product is most certainly designed with office use in mind—the product description mentions the ability to modernize your meetings by using the product to display all sorts of Office documents and presentations on the big screen—but that doesn’t mean you can’t add this adapter the back of your already-existing monitor.
+In fact, now in its second iteration, the Microsoft Wireless Display Adapter is one of the cheapest ways to add wireless tech to your home, but the same question Dell’s monitor had us struggling with still persists: is it truly worth buying into, or are you better off sticking with your HDMI cable?

-Let’s start at the beginning: unlike the Dell monitor we reviewed above, there isn’t a lot to cover here.
-The actual hardware presented is fairly basic, with a sleek black design and two small plugs connected by a cord.
+Let’s start at the beginning.
+Unlike Dell’s monitor we reviewed above, there isn’t a lot to unpack here hardware-wise.
+The adapter is fairly basic, with a sleek black design and two small plugs connected by a cord.
 When carrying the device in your bag or storing it away, the two hardware pieces hook together to keep things safe and secure.
 There’s a small Windows logo on one side of the device, but otherwise, it’s fairly unassuming.
 One end of the plug contains a HDMI connector; the other end a simple USB-A plug.
 The documentation both presented on Amazon and included in the box of the device makes things obvious: the HDMI end plugs into the back of your monitor or television, with the USB plug hooking into the back of your monitor or television to provide it power.
-Basically every modern television and monitor have a USB plug somewhere on the back of the device, making it an easy solution for anyone trying to hook up the device.
+Every modern television or monitor have a USB plug somewhere on the back of the device, making it an easy solution for anyone trying to power the adapter.

 Maybe the best part about Microsoft’s adapter is, as long as your device supports the tech behind it, you don’t need to download software or anything else in order to get the device up and running.
 Like Dell’s monitor, Microsoft built Miracast support into the adapter, creating a unit that automatically supports any device with Miracast built-in.
 In theory, this is great, since most Windows laptops, desktops, and tablets, along with Android devices, used to have full support for Miracast.
 But with the Android support for Miracast dwindling, and the Apple support for the standard nonexistent, you’re only left with an option that allows for streaming wirelessly from your Windows PC.